Johnsburg High School

 Johnsburg High School is a public secondary school in Johnsburg, Illinois; it serves grades 9–12 for the Johnsburg Community Unit School District #12.
 District 12 serves students in Johnsburg and Ringwood, and small portions of McHenry, Pistakee Highlands, and Spring Grove.

-The school opened in 1978 and has an enrollment of approximately 600 students.

 Community

-The community experienced a rapid growth, and the high school had 907 students for the 2009–2010 academic school year.
-The school now continues to see a steady decline in enrollment with an IHSA classification enrollment of just 575.5 students for the two year cycle of 2023-25.
+The community experienced a rapid growth, and the high school had 907 students for the 2009–2010 school year.
+The school continues to see a steady decline in enrollment with an IHSA classification enrollment of just 474 students for the 2026-2027 school year.
 Enrollment is projected to further decrease due to high property taxes in the area, and the district having a debt burden which is expected to increase significantly and a credit rating that continues to be downgraded.

 Courses of study

 There is a variety of courses students can take at JHS, including course offerings in art, music, business, foreign languages, as well as a selection of honors and AP classes.

 The school also offers vocational classes including graphics, C.A.D., welding, heavy diesel, and machine tool technology.
 Students who complete the heavy diesel class may also earn a commercial driver's license.